-The programs of the College of Agriculture and Life Sciences (CALS) emphasize life sciences, agriculture and food systems, environmental protection, and the preservation of healthy rural communities.
-The College of Agriculture and Life Sciences offers 17 majors:
+The programs of the College of Agriculture and Life Sciences (CALS) emphasize life sciences, agriculture and food systems, environmental protection, and the development and preservation of healthy communities.
+CALS offers 17 undergraduate majors.

 Animal Science (B.S.)